Welcome to the beta version of the new Women & Golf website. Our web monkeys are still hard at work and welcome your feedback.

 Whether it’s the elbow-to-elbow racing, the sheer entertainment or the characters across multiple classes, there are a lot of reasons to love the British Superbike Championship as much as we do.

-That said, there is just one little thing that has been niggling at us.
-Perhaps it’s just a case of deja vu, but the schedule… well, it’s a bit same old, same old, no?
+That said, there is just one little thing that was niggling at us.
+Perhaps it’s just a case of deja vu, but the schedule… well, it had started to get a bit same old, same old, no?

 Full disclaimer, there is a pinch (OK, a fistful…) of salt being used here, but what’s the harm in keeping an open mind and using a bit of imagination, eh?